 The only way you can properly design the extraction heads is to know what is going on in them and in the cylinder head casting.
 Because nobody can see inside cylinder head channels while cleaning here comes computational fliud dynamics into the picture.

 In order to judge wheter one version is better than the original injector type design in terms of cleaning performance we need a quantitative measure.
 Of course apart from the number of removed particles.
 But particles can only be simulated in a transient analysis that would be way too time consuming to calculate for every extraction head version.

 The measure is wall friction velocity that has direct connection with wall shear stress.
 Wall shear stress depends on friction velocity, distance from wall and kinematic viscosty of fluid and so finally on velocity near the wall.
-SC/Tetra calculates u* wall friction velocity which is perfect for us because where this u* is large high velocity and good cleaning performance can be expected, where u* is small, flow separates from wall and does not remove particles that are attached to casting channel surfaces.
-To give you a visual example of small and large wall friction velocity I present these two pictures also as proofs of high science in popular television programmes:
+SC/Tetra calculates u* wall friction velocity which is perfect for us because where this u* is large high velocity and good cleaning performance can be expected.
+Where u* is small, flow separates from wall and does not remove particles that are attached to casting channel surfaces.
+To give you a visual example of small and large wall friction velocity I present these two photos.
+Also as proofs of high science in popular television programmes:

 So we had the measure and to have a reference average friction velocity was calculated on each surface of the cylinder head where particles were genereated.
 These averages became our basis for comparing the original air injection and the new air extraction methods.

-Steady-state simulations had be to run with the new extraction heads until results better than the reference were reached.
-As examples let’s take a look at some cross-sections of the cylinder head in case of an intermediate design stage of an extraction head.
+Steady-state simulations had be to run with the new extraction heads until results were better than the reference.
+As examples let’s take a look at some cross-sections of the cylinder head.
+I am showing results for an intermediate design stage of an extraction head.
 A red line on casting photo shows the location of the given cross section.